An Incentive Compatible, Efficient Market for Air Traffic Flow Management: Introduction

 The next question is how to address the scheduling of landing slots over longer periods at multiple airports, taking into consideration inter-airport constraints.
-Our contention is that any such solution obtained by taking into consideration static information will be inferior since over a long period, unexpected events happening even at a few places are likely to have profound effects at geographically distant airports.
-For this reason, in Section \ref{sec.multiple}, we propose a dynamic solution by decomposing this entire problem into many small problems, each of which will be solved by the method proposed above.
+Airlines can and do anticipate future congestion and delay issues and take these into consideration to make complex decisions.
+However, sometimes unexpected events happening even at a few places are likely to have profound cascading effects at geographically distant airports, making it necessary to make changes dynamically.
+For such situations, in Section \ref{sec.multiple}, we propose a dynamic solution by decomposing this entire problem into many small problems, each of which will be solved by the method proposed above.
 The key to this decomposition is the robustness of our solution for a single set of flights at one airport: we have not imposed any constraints on delay costs, not even monotonicity.
 Therefore, airline companies can utilize this flexibility to encode a wide variety of inter-airport constraints.

 We note that this approach opens up the possibility of making diverse types of travelers happy through the following mechanism: the additional revenues generated by FAA via our market gives it the ability to subsidize landing fees for low budget airlines.
 As a result, both types of travelers can achieve an end that is most desirable to them, business travelers and casual/vacation travelers.
 The former, in inclement weather, will not be made to suffer delays that ruin their important meetings and latter will get to fly for a lower price (and perhaps sip coffee for an additional hour on the tarmac, in inclement weather, while thinking about their upcoming vacation).